nicky-nym/nicky-nym.github.io/pages/cities.md

     * no automobiles (at $20,000+ each)
     * no multi-story parking garage structures (at $20,000 per parking space)[^carl_walker]
     * no sprawling suburban road network
   - The design lends itself to mid-rise density neighborhoods.
 Mid-rise housing, for example in buildings with "4-over-1" podium construction, is less expensive to build than skyscrapers, and less expensive than even ten-story buildings with concrete service cores.
-Mid-rise housing is also less expensive than detached single family housing.
-The Impossible street design also offers an optional extra feature that could replace ordinary sidewalks with inclined ramps, which would offer additional cost savings by conserving usable floorspace square-footage (vs. circulation overhead) while entirely obviating the need for elevators, escalators, and stairs.
+Mid-rise construction also has lower initial embodied energy per square foot, and lower ongoing operating costs.
+Mid-rise housing is also less expensive than detached single family housing. [^roaf]
+  - The Impossible street design also offers an optional extra feature that could replace ordinary sidewalks with inclined ramps, which would offer additional cost savings by conserving usable floorspace square-footage (vs. circulation overhead) while entirely obviating the need for elevators, escalators, and stairs.

   - For new developments built on greenfield sites, land should cost less than what it would cost in an established city.
 For new developments that are large, the development may gain economies of scale in land acquisition, regulatory approval for planning and permitting, financing, and construction costs & timelines.